ChestersGarage/cacti-aio/README.md

 * On the target installation...
 * Start with a fresh container.
 * Run through the Cacti startup wizard.
-* Open a console to the container.
+* Open a console to the container:

 ```
 docker exec -it cacti /bin/bash

 ```

-* Ingest the data from the source installation.
+* Ingest the data from the source installation:

 ```
 mysql -uroot -p${MYSQL} < /var/backups/cacti-mysql-data.sql